 Rachel, HR: I used rubbing alcohol as a toner because my friend with bad acne tried it.
 Very drying!

 Reduced greasiness is one thing, but rubbing alcohol strips away your skin’s extra oil and then some.
 Rubbing alcohol doesn’t care that your complexion needs a certain amount of oil to maintain hydration and defenses.
-It simply sweeps any and all oils away, including the necessary ones — leaving your skin overly dry and vulnerable.
+It simply sweeps any oils away, including the necessary ones — leaving your skin overly dry and vulnerable.

 No wonder this hack has been reported to cause burning, itching, and flaking skin.

-And, as if all that discomfort wasn’t enough, the excessive dehydration from rubbing alcohol can actually increase your chance of new breakouts and even encourage acne scarring.
+And, as if all that discomfort wasn’t enough, the excessive dehydration from rubbing alcohol can increase your chance of new breakouts and even encourage acne scarring.

 The final insult?
 Rubbing alcohol won’t do anything for non-inflammatory acne like blackheads and whiteheads because it doesn’t unclog pores.
 So you’re running all these painful risks for a treatment that may not even help.
 Seems like a poor replacement for a good toner, doesn’t it?